 New annual rounds of application for research funding are usually launched at the turn of the year.
 Notifications of new application rounds are posted on the Kela Research website.
 In the notification, Kela Research may invite applications on specific research topics (targeted funding).
-However, it is possible to apply for funding also for other Section 12 topics.
 New application rounds focusing on topics of current interest may be launched at any time of the year (flexible application round).
 Notifications of flexible application rounds are posted on the Kela Research website.